ecpalm/grizzly_lga/README.md

 Please open the `grizzly_lga.Rproj` file to start RStudio before opening individual code files to ensure that relative file paths in the code work correctly.

+Here is a list of code files with descriptions:
-1)	Use a raw example dataset with animal IDs, genotypes, and spatial coordinates, and create a pairwise dataset for analysis.
+1.	“create_pairwise_dataset.R” – Use a raw example dataset with animal IDs, real genotypes, and randomly generated spatial coordinates, and create a pairwise dataset for analyses.
-2)	Use the example pairwise dataset created in Step 1 and extract covariate values along straight lines between pairwise locations.
+2.	“extract_straight_example.R” – Use the example pairwise dataset created in Step 1 and extract mean covariate values along straight lines between pairwise locations.
-3)	Run a straight-line model with variable (feature) selection using the real dataset of extracted covariates (spatial coordinates omitted) along straight lines, filtered to a maximum pairwise geographic distance of 40 km, and make a spatial prediction using only the retained variables.
+3.	“model_straight_ffs.R” – Run a straight-line model with variable (feature) selection using the real dataset of extracted covariates (real spatial coordinates omitted) along straight lines, filtered to a maximum pairwise geographic distance of 40 km, and make a spatial prediction using only the retained variables.
-4)	Create an accumulated local effects plot for the retained variables from Step 3 to visualize the relationships between genetic distance and those variables.
+4.	“plot_ALE.R” – Create an accumulated local effects plot for the retained environmental variables from Step 3 to visualize the relationships between genetic distance and those variables.
-5)	Use the example pairwise dataset created in Step 1 and extract covariate values along least cost paths between pairwise locations using the spatial prediction raster from Step 3 as the resistance surface.
+5.	“extract_lcp_example.R” – Use the example pairwise dataset created in Step 1 and extract covariate values along least cost paths between pairwise locations using the real spatial prediction raster from Step 3 as the resistance surface.
-6)	Run a least cost path model with variable (feature) selection using the real dataset of extracted covariates (spatial coordinates omitted) along least cost paths, filtered to a maximum pairwise geographic distance of 40 km, and make a spatial prediction using only the retained variables.
+6.	“model_lcp_ffs_40_km” – Run a least cost path model with variable (feature) selection using the real dataset of extracted covariates (real spatial coordinates omitted) along least cost paths, filtered to a maximum pairwise geographic distance of 40 km, and make a spatial prediction using only the retained variables.
-7)	Prepare the final prediction (resistance) surface from the full dataset model (which included all pairwise geographic distances) for running a resistant kernel connectivity model in UNICOR.
+7.	“prepare_raster_UNICOR.R” – Prepare the final prediction (resistance) surface from the real full dataset model (which included all pairwise geographic distances) for running a resistant kernel connectivity model in UNICOR.
+Links to the UNICOR user manual are provided in this script.

-8)	Run a resistant kernel connectivity model in UNICOR using the raster created in Step 6.
+Note: Models in this repository were run using covariate data extracted the same 360-m rasters included in the repository, rather than the 180-m rasters used in the manuscript, to speed up processing times for spatial predictions and UNICOR resistant kernel connectivity models.
+Therefore, the results from models in this repository differ slightly from those in the manuscript.